kegbird/agraph/README.md

 This is a swift app developed for the course "Sviluppo applicazioni per dispositivi mobili" which uses some powerful features of Arkit framework.

-This app allows to place and render agumented 3d graphs (described by csv tables stored in a dropbox directory) through an iphone camera.
+aGraphs allows to place and render agumented 3d graphs (described by csv tables stored in a dropbox directory) through an iphone camera.

 # Application features